Mega Man (character): Reception and legacy

 1UP.com described Mega Man as "Capcom's ill-treated mascot", and "one of the most incongruous characters of all time", saying "it wouldn't be completely incorrect to assume that the popularity of the series has almost nothing to do with Mega Man himself", but with "his rivals, his enemies, and their abilities."
 IGN agreed with his dependency on support characters, saying Zero is "cooler than Mega Man".
 Den of Geek listed Mega Man's incarnation from Street Fighter X Tekken as the 15th best cameo in fighting game history due to how it represented Capcom's lack of interest in featuring other games as of 2012, as well as the apparent self-mockery of it due to Mega Man's poor characterization.
 Destructoid described this Mega Man as "legit" stating it was "an unexpected and interesting creative decision by [Capcom] using this version of Mega Man to represent them in what may be one of their biggest games of 2012".
 Jeremy Parish of Polygon ranked 73 fighters from Super Smash Bros.
-Ultimate "from garbage to glorious", placing Mega Man at 23rd, stating that "most Smash Bros. brawlers are weirdos who probably don’t even register as human.
-Even if Mega Man’s presence here goes against his basic programming, it’s great to see him reunited with his old pals Simon and Pit, just like in the Captain N days."
+Ultimate "from garbage to glorious", placing Mega Man at 23rd, stating that "most Smash Bros. brawlers are weirdos who probably don't even register as human.
+Even if Mega Man's presence here goes against his basic programming, it's great to see him reunited with his old pals Simon and Pit, just like in the Captain N days."
 Gavin Jasper of Den of Geek ranked Mega Man as 10th on his list of Super Smash Bros.
-Ultimate characters, stating "The games still hold up and the Blue Bomber remains one of video games’ greatest icons.
-Including him in Smash is a no-brainer, but it’s also rather important."
+Ultimate characters, stating "The games still hold up and the Blue Bomber remains one of video games' greatest icons.
+Including him in Smash is a no-brainer, but it's also rather important."

+Numerous artists and bands performed all or part of the soundtrack on studio albums in the 2000s with references to Mega Man, including The NESkimos on Battle Perfect Selection (2002), Chromelodeon on Year 20XX (2003), The Minibosses on Brass (2005), Mega Ran on his self titled album (2007), and The Megas on Get Equipped (2008).